UnbihexiumFan/note-player/README.md

 * _Python 3.10_

 ## Controls
-n- create new note
+1- add new quarter note

     Note ID: Specifies which note id to use.
+Can be from 0-25, though rests use the id 256.

+2- add new half note

+    Note ID: Specifies which note id to use.
+Can be from 0-25, though rests use the id 256.

+3- add new dotted half note

+    Note ID: Specifies which note id to use.
+Can be from 0-25, though rests use the id 256.

+4- add new whole note

+    Note ID: Specifies which note id to use.
+Can be from 0-25, though rests use the id 256.

+5- add new dotted quarter note

+    Note ID: Specifies which note id to use.
+Can be from 0-25, though rests use the id 256.

+6- add new eighth note

-Can be from 0-10, though rests use the id 256.
+    Note ID: Specifies which note id to use.
+Can be from 0-25, though rests use the id 256.
-    Note length: Specifies the note length, in beats.

-r- create new rest
+r- add new rest

     Note length: Specifies the note length, in beats.